ChinaGodMan/UserScripts/twitter-media-downloader/README_en.md

 # Twitter/X Media Downloader

 ## Introduction
-This script helps you download quickly Twitter/X Pictures and videos on the platform，支持一键下载单个document，It can also be automatically packaged as ZIP 文件，Convenient management and storage。
+This script helps you download quickly Twitter/X Pictures and videos on the platform，Supports one-click downloaddocument，It can also be automatically packaged as ZIP document，Convenient management and storage。

 ---

 ## Function
 - **Click to download**：Download pictures and videos easily，No third-party tools required。
-- **Bulk packaging**：When downloading in batches，自动将document打包为一个 ZIP 文件。
+- **Bulk packaging**：When downloading in batches，AutomaticallydocumentPackage into one ZIP document。
 - **Custom file naming**：The file name format is `twitter_{user-name}(@{user-id})_{date-time}_{status-id}_{file-type}`，Easy to classify。
 - **Supports privacy content**：Can set whether to display and download sensitive content。